mdalireza021/K-foodAPI/README.md

 ## Demo

 This application is deployed on Heroku.
-Please check it out :happy: [here](https://k-food-api-80202.herokuapp.com/).
+Please check it out: [here](https://k-food-api-80202.herokuapp.com/).

 ## Install